Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Repetitive Structure and Sparseness of Piece-Specific Score Models

 \subsubsection{Note Value Markov Models (NoteMM)}

 The basic first-order note value MM (NoteMM1) \cite{Takeda2002} is defined with the initial and transition probabilities of note values:

 The zeroth-order note value MM (NoteMM0) is defined by using the unigram probabilities $P(r_n)$ instead of the transition probabilities $P(r_n|r_{n-1})$.
 The second-order note value MM (NoteMM2) and higher-order models can be constructed by considering transition probabilities of the form $P(r_n|\,r_{n-k},\ldots,r_{n-1})$.
-Since it is straightforward to formulate lower-order and higher-order models, we describe only the first-order models in the following.
+Since similar methods can be applied for lower-order and higher-order models \cite{Mari1997}, we describe only the first-order models in what follows.